Whistleblower: DHS Hyped ‘Antifa,’ Soft-Pedaled White Supremacist Threat

 In October 2018, for example, then-DHS Deputy Chief of Staff Miles Taylor and DHS Counselor Kristen Marquadt allegedly pressured Murphy into distorting information on immigrants, so that it “supported the policy argument that large numbers of [known or suspected terrorists] were entering the United States through the southwest border.”

 Murphy says he declined to manipulate the data, and that he and a supervisor agreed that doing so would constitute a felony.
-Nevertheless, he claims, immigration data was distorted in multiple documents, including oral testimony then-DHS head Kirstjen Nielsen gave to Congress, in which she claimed 3,755 known or suspected terrorists had crossed the southern border.
+Nevertheless, he claims, immigration data was distorted on multiple occasions, including oral testimony then-DHS head Kirstjen Nielsen gave to Congress, in which she claimed 3,755 known or suspected terrorists had crossed the southern border.

 In a meeting with Nielsen and then-DHS Chief of Staff Chad Wolf, Murphy offered documentation showing that no more than three people of that description had crossed the border.
 Even those descriptions might have been inappropriate, Murphy added, since they simply shared the “name or phone number of a person who was known to be in contact with a terrorist.
 At that point, Mr. Murphy was removed from the meeting by Mr. Wolf.”